Electric and Shared Mobility Services

 Campus E-Vehicle Policy

 SJSU is a designated dismount zone for electric and motorized scooters, electric skate boards and electric bicycles.
 In accordance with campus and state regulations, electric and motorized scooters, skate boards and bicycles may be used to travel to campus, but they must be left at the established drop off zones located on the campus perimeter.
-Electric bicycles may be parked in SJSU bicycle enclosures, but electric scooters and skate boards may not be.
-Personally owned electric scooters and skate boards may not be carried inside academic buildings.
+Personally owned electric scooters, skate boards, and bikes may not be carried inside academic buildings.
 This is a fire code violation.

 Electronic and motorized scooters, skate boards and bicycles left unattended on campus will be considered abandoned and subject to impound.
 Persons violating campus policy may be cited under California Vehicle Code (CVC) 21225, 21235, and other applicable CVC regulations and as a violation of student conduct.